AndersDeath/diary2/000-current.md

 # 02 September - Saturday - Yerevan - 338 day of immigration

 So, Today I was in dentist's cabinet again.
 Everything went well and I will probably save this tooth.
+Me and Ksusha also were wa